jvergerolle/Genshin-Impact-Wish-history-API/README.md

 `item_id` is no longer filled in response

 ### Update 1.4 (March 2021)
 Mihoyo has changed the pagination mechanic.
-They added an `id` for each wish and a parameter `en_id` in the url.
-To get the wishes in a page you need to provide the last wish id from the previous page in the `en_id` parameter.
-If you do not provide a valid `en_id` or `en_id` is missing the API will return the first page.
+They added an `id` for each wish and a parameter `end_id` in the url.
+To get the wishes in a page you need to provide the last wish id from the previous page in the `end_id` parameter.
+If you do not provide a valid `end_id` or `end_id` is missing the API will return the first page.